smotyl/smotyl/README.md

 ### Hi there 👋

-My name is Sandro Motyl, I'm a computer scientist currently focused on JavaScript, working as Frontend Engineer, creating frameworks, design systems and also some public APIs.
+My name is Sandro Motyl, I'm a computer scientist currently focused on JavaScript, working as Software Engineer, creating frameworks, design systems and also some public APIs.

 npm: https://www.npmjs.com/~smotyl
 linkedin: https://www.linkedin.com/in/sandro-motyl/